-How Can You Stay Informed About the Project?
+How Can You Obtain Information About the Project?

 - Email updates – Contact the project team to have your email address added to the contact list.

 - Website updates – Periodic updates will be posted to this website in the Project Update section below.

 - Completed documents – Reports prepared during the course of the project are posted to this website for downloading in the Completed Documents section below.